-Reception Brochure 2023
+Reception Brochure 2024

-Welcome to Wellington Reception
+Welcome to Wellington Primary School.

-Starting school is a memorable occasion for both you and your child.
-Your child will have new routines to get used to and new information to take in, to enable them to have a successful experience starting school.
+Starting school is a memorable occasion for both you and your child, especially if it's the first time you have left them with someone else for long periods of time.
+Your child will have new routines to get used to and new information to take in to enable them to have a successful experience and allow them to flourish and become a lifelong learner.
 This brochure is here to help you and your child settle in to this new stage in their life.
-It gives you some reminders about the school system, explains what your child will be doing at school and gives you tips so you can help them get the most out of their time here.

-The school can offer support and guidance for you as a parent.
-Your child's teachers will always be happy to talk to you about how your child is progressing, answer queries and listen to any concerns you have.
+It explains what your child will be doing at school and gives you tips so you can help them get the most out of their time at Wellington.
+We can offer support and guidance for you as a parent.
+Your child's teachers and school staff will play an important role in your child's life.
+They will always be happy to talk to you about how your child is getting on, answer queries and listen to any concerns you have.

-Members of staff

-Although your child will have most contact with their class teacher and nursery nurse, there are plenty of other staff who you and they will come into contact with.
-Here is an over-view to help you get to know who does what.

-Leadership Team

-The head teacher runs the school, supported by the senior leadership team.

-Head teacher: Mrs D. Norton

-Deputy Head teacher: Mrs K. Kahlon and Mrs L. Gleeson Assistant Head teachers: Miss C. Strange and Miss H. Koundu

-Early Years assistant Head teacher: Mrs. G Murphy

-Class Teacher

-Each class at primary school, from Nursery to Year 6, has its own teacher so your child will have one teacher who they see each day in class.

-Early Years Professional (EYP)

-In Nursery and Reception, we have an EYP full-time in each class who works alongside the class teacher to support your child's learning.

-School office

-The administrative staff are in the school office, and they are parents' first port of call if there is anything you need to ask.

-Administrative Officers: Mrs R. Koundu and Miss F. Hussain

-Special Education Needs Coordinator (SENCO)

-SENCOs are responsible for making sure children with special educational needs receive the help they need at school.
-Mrs L. Gleeson is our SENCO and Miss H. Koundu is our Assistant SENCo.

-Educational Welfare Officer (EWO)

-Educational welfare officers work with families and school staff if poor attendance or punctuality is affecting a child's learning.
-Mrs Sheikh is our Education Welfare Office.
-She may visit you at home if your child is unwell or has a lot of time off school.
+Members of staff Although your child will have most contact with their class teacher and nursery nurse (Early Years Practioner), there are plenty of other staff who you will come into contact with.
+Here is an overview to help you get to know who does what.
+Leadership Team The head teacher runs the school, supported by the senior leadership team.
+Head teacher: Mrs D. Norton Deputy Head teacher: Mrs K. Kahlon and Mrs L. Gleeson Assistant Head teachers: Miss C. Strange and Miss H. Koundu Early Years Assistant Head teacher: Mrs. G Murphy Class Teacher Every class at primary school, from Nursery to Year 6, has its own teacher so your child will have one teacher who they see each day in their class.
+Early Years Practioner (Nursery Nurse) In Nursery and Reception we have an additional Early Years Practioner in each class who works alongside the class teacher to support your child's learning.
+School office The administrative staff are in the school office and they are parents first port of call if there is anything you need to ask.
+Administrative Officers: Mrs R. Koundu and Ms F. Hussain Special Education Needs Coordinator (SENDCO) SENDCOs are responsible for making sure children with special educational needs receive the help they need at school.
+Mrs L. Gleeson is our SENDCO.
+Educational Welfare Officer (EWO) Educational welfare officers work with families and school staff if poor attendance or punctuality is affecting a child's learning.
+Mrs Sheikh is our Education Welfare Officer.

-About our school
+About our school Our Vision:

-"Children in Reception have an excellent start to education.
-They make rapid progress from low starting points, particulary in phonics, writing and number."
-OFSTED 2019."

-Our Vision:

 At Wellington we are truly committed to providing your children with the very best and exciting academic experience.
 We focus specifically on the individual needs, strengths and talents of each pupil.
 We ensure that our curricular provision, including thinking skills, team building, sports, arts, music and clubs, all add up to a rich holistic education.
 What is the Foundation Stage?